markusscherer/hschedule/README.md

 line two
 ```

-The the optional style tag translates into a `entrystyle&lt;Stylename&gt;` style
+The the optional style tag translates into a `entrystyle<Stylename>` style
 specification used for the generated nodes (which has to be specified in
 `header.tex`).